logo

 Undergraduate Research Opportunities

-The Department of Biology at Grove City College offers students the opportunity to perform meaningful and relevant research guided by an experienced and accomplished faculty.
+The Department of Biology at Grove City College offers students the opportunity to perform meaningful and relevant research guided by experienced and accomplished faculty.
 Research laboratories are outfitted with state-of-the-art equipment to support student research activities.
 Current research interests of our faculty include:

 Dr. Lisa Antoszewski